linode/docs/docs/guides/websites/apis/how-to-use-curl-with-restful-apis/index.md

     curl -u user:password https://example.com/api/2/employee/10

-## A Summary of cURL and RESTful APIs.
+## Conclusion

 Although it is best known as a data transfer application, the cURL application can interact with REST APIs.
 It includes the `curl` command line utility and the fully-featured `libcurl` library.
 REST is a popular architecture for client-server applications.
 It decouples the two components and stresses modularity and efficiency.
 Information is exchanged through well-known URIs.

 Users can access REST APIs using the RESTful verbs, which correspond to the basic HTTP actions. `curl` can send all common HTTP commands to a REST API including `GET`, `POST`, `PUT`, and `DELETE`.
-The `curl` utility is simple to use.
+The `curl` utility is straightforward to use.
 It has a few main options for data transmission, user authentication, and making header changes.
 For more information about curl, see the [curl documentation](https://curl.se/docs/).